jmax-fearless/search-gov/README.markdown

 ## Database

-Create and setup your development and test databases.
+Create and set up your development and test databases.
 The database.yml file assumes you have a local database server up and running (MySQL 5.6.x), accessible from user 'root' with no password.

     $ docker-compose run --rm app bin/rails db:setup
     $ docker-compose run --rm app bin/rails db:test:prepare